-Our stock price is likely to be volatile.
+Our stock price has been and is likely to continue to be volatile.
 The stock market in general, and the market for biotechnology and medical device companies in particular, have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
-As a result of this volatility, investors may not be able to sell their common stock at or above the IPO price.
-The market price for our common stock may be influenced by many factors, including the following:
+Since shares of our Common Stock were sold in our IPO in November 2014 at a price of \$6.50 per unit, the reported high and low prices of our Common Stock have ranged from \$9.90 to \$1.02 through March 31, 2015.
+As a result of this volatility, investors may not be able to sell their Common Stock at or above the purchase price.
+The market price for our Common Stock may be influenced by many factors, including the following:

-• our ability to successfully commercialize, and realize revenues from sales of, CoSense;
+- our ability to successfully commercialize, and realize significant revenues from sales of CoSense; - the success of competitive products or technologies; - results of clinical studies of Serenz or planned products or those of our competitors; - regulatory or legal developments in the U.S. and other countries, especially changes in laws or regulations applicable to our products; - introductions and announcements of new products by us, our commercialization partners, or our competitors, and the timing of these introductions or announcements; - actions taken by regulatory agencies with respect to our products, clinical studies, manufacturing process or sales and marketing terms;

-- the success of competitive products or technologies; - results of clinical studies of Serenz or planned products or those of our competitors; - · regulatory or legal developments in the U.S. and other countries, especially changes in laws or regulations applicable to our products; - introductions and announcements of new products by us, our commercialization partners, or our competitors, and the timing of these introductions or announcements; - · actions taken by regulatory agencies with respect to our products, clinical studies, manufacturing process or sales and marketing terms; - variations in our financial results or those of companies that are perceived to be similar to us; - the success of our efforts to acquire or in-license additional products or planned products; - developments concerning our collaborations, including but not limited to those with our sources of manufacturing supply and our commercialization partners; - · developments concerning our ability to bring our manufacturing processes to scale in a cost-effective manner; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - developments or disputes concerning patents or other proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our products; - our ability or inability to raise additional capital and the terms on which we raise it; - the recruitment or departure of key personnel; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - actual or anticipated changes in earnings estimates or changes in stock market analyst recommendations regarding our common stock, other comparable companies or our industry generally; - trading volume of our common stock; - sales of our common stock by us or our stockholders; - · general economic, industry and market conditions; and - the other risks described in this "Risk Factors" section.
+- variations in our financial results or those of companies that are perceived to be similar to us; - · the success of our efforts to acquire or in-license additional products or planned products; - developments concerning our collaborations, including but not limited to those with our sources of manufacturing supply and our commercialization partners; - · developments concerning our ability to bring our manufacturing processes to scale in a cost-effective manner; - · announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - developments or disputes concerning patents or other proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our products; - our ability or inability to raise additional capital and the terms on which we raise it; - the recruitment or departure of key personnel; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - actual or anticipated changes in earnings estimates or changes in stock market analyst recommendations regarding our Common Stock, other comparable companies or our industry generally; - trading volume of our Common Stock; - sales of our Common Stock by us or our stockholders; - · general economic, industry and market conditions; and - the other risks described in this "Risk Factors" section.

-These broad market and industry factors may seriously harm the market price of our common stock, regardless of our operating performance.
+These broad market and industry factors may seriously harm the market price of our Common Stock, regardless of our operating performance.
 In the past, following periods of volatility in the market, securities class-action litigation has often been instituted against companies.
 Such litigation, if instituted against us, could result in substantial costs and diversion of management's attention and resources, which could materially and adversely affect our business, financial condition, results of operations and growth prospects.

-Future sales of our common stock, or the perception that future sales may occur, may cause the market price of our common stock to decline, even if our business is doing well.
+Future sales of our Common Stock, or the perception that future sales may occur, may cause the market price of our Common Stock to decline, even if our business is doing well.